Safety

 Zion-Mount Carmel Tunnel

-There have been major and minor accidents, as well as many close calls involving pedestrians, vehicles, and staff at the Zion-Mount Carmel Tunnel.
-When approaching the tunnel from either direction, slow down and do not leave your vehicle if traffic stops.
-Watch out for rangers, pedestrians and other traffic.
-Obey all traffic directions from rangers.
+The Zion-Mount Carmel Tunnel has seen major and minor accidents, as well as many close calls involving pedestrians, vehicles, and staff.
+When approaching the tunnel from either direction, slow down and stay in your vehicle if traffic stops.
+Watch out for rangers, pedestrians, and other vehicles.
+Obey all directions from rangers.
 Do not stop in the tunnel or try to turn around at either tunnel entrance.
 Pedestrians and bicycles are not allowed in the tunnel.

 Canyon Junction Bridge